Magliesburg, SOUTH AFRICA, 2nd–6th September 2018

 Prof. Aderemi RAJI-OYELADE, (Pen Name: Remi Raji), Department of English, University of Ibadan, Nigeria

-Dr Dumisile MKHIZE, Faculty of Education Sciences, North-West University, Potchefstroom Campus
+Dr Dumisile MKHIZE, Faculty of Education Sciences, Potchefstroom Campus, North-West University, South Africa

-Prof Rochelle KAPP, Associate Professor in the School of Education, University of Cape Town
+Prof Rochelle KAPP, Associate Professor in the School of Education, University of Cape Town, South Africa

 We welcome individual abstracts addressing any topic relevant to the conference theme.
 We also invite panel proposals from a diversity of relevant fields such as anthropology, archaeology, architecture, art history, classics, criminology, cultural studies, education, economy and management studies, environmental sciences, film studies, gender studies, geography, history and historiography, law, language, literature, philosophy, religious studies, sociology, psychology, theology, and visual arts.
 Papers should address one of the following themes.
 If you would like to present a paper on a different aspect relevant to the conference theme, please also get in touch.
 We will consider all papers that fit the general theme of the conference.